‘BB19’ Spoilers: Several Houseguests Really Upset About Veto, Chaos Consumes ‘BB19’ Cast Again

 Kevin Schlehuber was in on most of the meetings that Alex Ow and Paul Abrahamian had about what was going to take place this week, so it’s a bit surprising that he appears to be trying to act like he didn’t know what was coming.
 Maybe this is a way for him to gain or keep favor with Cody Nickson, as Cody is about to become a voting member of the BB19 jury.
 As for Mark, it’s easy to understand why he is upset, as Elena and Cody are both at risk of getting evicted.
 Elena also has reason to be upset, but she may have seen these BB19 spoilers coming.

-I don’t know which is worse, Matt not using veto on himself or folding towels on the kitchen floor ???? #bb19 pic.twitter.com/yZ0Rj3XK02
+I don’t know which is worse, Matt not using veto on himself or folding towels on the kitchen floor???? #bb19 pic.twitter.com/yZ0Rj3XK02

 — hamsterwatch #bb19 (@hamsterwatch) August 14, 2017